dvprod7/dvprod7-vue-v1/README.md

 **danielpipe2203/danielpipe2203** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 💻 Since I have memory, I always in been interested in computers and technology
+- 💻 Since I have memory, I've always been interested in computers and technology
 - 🎹 Besides the PCs and stuff, I've been envolved in music and audio engineering
 - 🧠 Now, I'm working harder to evolve in a new type of engineer who mixes code and music in a same branch
 - 🤔 I'm looking for a remote job in EU/UK/US/COL/WORLD